banzaicloud/pvc-operator/README.md

 #### 1. How does this project uses Kubernetes Namespaces?

-From [PR 6](https://github.com/banzaicloud/pvc-operator/pull/6) this operator fully supports Kubernetes Namespaces.
+The operator supports multiple Kubernetes Namespaces.
 In case of NFS the Deployment will still be created in the `default` namespace.

 #### 2. How is the cloud provider determined?